MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 There are a lot of ideas combining graphics, physics and ML that I sometimes have witch are simply too bothersome to implement in pure shaders, so I almost never touched machine learning related stuff apart of some things that are simple enough to port to shaders, like [Neural Implicit Representations](https://www.shadertoy.com/view/DstGDX).
 So I hoped that this library would make it more reachable for me.

 > Disclaimer: I should say that the current state of the library is still far from being production ready, and at this point I would strongly recommend not to use this for any serious projects.
+It is very likely that there will be breaking updates in the future, as a lot of the code is not finilized.
 Also given that this is pretty much my first time writing a compiler, there are probably both wrong architectural choices, as well as just simply wrong assumptions.

 - [Why make a new library?](#why-make-a-new-library)
 - [Architecture](#architecture)